rabbitmq/rabbitmq-website/site/ha.md

 limitations under the License.
 -->

-# Highly Available (Mirrored) Queues
+# Classic Mirrored Queues

-## <a id="overview" class="anchor" href="#overview">Overview</a>
+## <a id="interstitial" class="anchor" href="#interstitial">Wait, There's More: Next Generation Highly Available Queues</a>

 This guide covers mirroring (queue contents replication) of classic queues.
-[Quorum queues](/quorum-queues.html) is an alternative queue type that offers replication and focuses on data safety.
+[Quorum queues](/quorum-queues.html) is an alternative, more modern queue type that offers high availability via replication and focuses on data safety.

 In many cases quorum queues would be a superior option to classic queue mirroring.
-Readers are encouraged to get familiar with quorum queues as well as the contents of this guide.
+Readers are encouraged to get familiar with quorum queues and consider them instead of classic mirrored queues.

+## <a id="overview" class="anchor" href="#overview">Overview</a>

 Topics covered in this guide include